Rupert28/WeatherFlow/README.txt

 = 1.1.0 =
 * Added options for choosing what data is displayed on the plugin.
 * Added settings link to WP Plugins page.
+* Added options for changing colours of the plugin.
+* Moved admin settings to a seperate file.

 = 1.0.1 =
 * Stripped Owl Carousel JS for WP plugin directory acceptance criteria.